SkymouseStudios/skymse-jekyll/_posts/2019-11-07-turn-leads-into-customers-with-an-initial-offer.md

 layout: post
 author: John Welch
 title: The Secret to Turning Website Leads Into Happy Customers
 subtitle: Selling is hard.
 But luckily there's something called "the initial offer" that makes it much easier.
-description: "This blog post explains how to build and execute a winning marketing strategy in 2019.
-This post includes specific examples and detailed instructions for small businesses to win at marketing without spending tons of money or time on their marketing efforts."
+description: This blog post explains how to build and execute a winning marketing strategy in 2019.
+This post includes specific examples and detailed instructions for small businesses to win at marketing without spending tons of money or time on their marketing efforts.
 img: "/library/images/blog/blog-illustrations_ep008-low-cost-high-value.png"
-ttr: 5
+ttr: "5"
 categories:
 - convert

 ---
 ## What is an Initial Offer?

 An initial offer is a low-cost, high-value product that you sell.